mapbox/carmen-cache/API.md

 const cache = require('@mapbox/carmen-cache');
 const nc = new cache.NormalizationCache('file.norm.rocksdb', true);

-// for a normalization cache with over the dictionary ['main st', 'main street']
+// for a normalization cache for the dictionary ['main st', 'main street']
 // where 'main st' is canonical const canonical = nc.get(1); // returns [0]
 ```